 The NRSP-3 collaborated with numerous external monitoring and research organizations including a partnership with the 2015 Acid Rain conference (New York State), and most recently with the 2022 Acid Rain conference, held is Niigata Japan.
 This meeting was in cooperation with the EANet Program (NRSP-3 like in Asia), and the Japan Ministry of Environment.

 The NRSP-3 is working directly on QA intercomparisons with the National Ecological Observatory Network (NEON) on improving mercury deposition measurements for both networks and comparability between the networks.
-NEON representatives have also recently attended several NADP fall meetings.
+NEON representatives have recently attended several NADP fall meetings.

 The AMON and AMNet were developed at the request of stakeholders to address the needs of the agricultural research community.
 In both cases, these newer networks have brought in new site and funding partners, and new researchers.
 AMON is of particular interest to SAES scientists (discussed elsewhere in this report).